 possbility of complications due to anesthesia, drug reactions, and surgical

 problems.
-Both Alcon AcrySof Vivity and Monofocal IOLs, used in this study, are
+Both Alcon Clareon Vivity and Clareon Monofocal IOLs, used in this study, are

 CE-marked and commercially available in the countries in which the study will